Competencies

 Principle

-The request for review shall be deemed to have been filed only after payment of the review fee (A112a(4) EPC, i.e. to be paid within the prescribed time limit).
+The petition for review is deemed to have been filed only after payment of the review fee (A112bis(4) EPC, i.e. to be paid within the prescribed time limit).

-It may be paid after the request (R108 EPC, last sentence).
+It may be paid after the petition (R108 EPC, last sentence).

-Generally, the party filing the request for review will not be notified of a failure to pay the fee, unless the omission is evident from the circumstances (G2/97).
+In general, the party filing the petition for review will not be notified of a failure to pay the fee, unless the omission is obvious from the circumstances (G2/97).

-If this fee is not paid in due time, the request for review shall be deemed not to have been filed (A112a(4) EPC).
+If this fee is not paid within the time limit, the petition for review is deemed not to have been filed (A112bis(4) EPC).

 Reduction